ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 * Snipcart allows you to accept payments from all the major payment gateway providers (PayPal, Authorize.net, PaySafe, etc...
 And yes, even Stripe).

-* In contrast, Stripe allows you to accept payments through credit cards directly.
+* In contrast, Stripe allows you to accept payments through credit cards directly and acts as the gateway itself.
 If mobile payments are important to you, Stripe offers great integration with Apple Pay and Android Pay.
 They also offer a few other payment gateways like Bitcoin, Alipay and ACH.

 **Takeaway**<br>
 Snipcart allows for more flexibility in regards to the choice of payment gateways offered.
 They also support PayPal which can be very important to some businesses while Stripe does not.